david-maw/DivisiBill/web/divisibill/lineitemsglossary.md

 ### Filter (<u>&#xF0233;</u>/<u>&#xF14F0;</u>)

-Cancels filtering for a particular person if it is already in use or filters based on the first person assigned to the selected item (if there is one).
+Changes filtering, either by cycling round all the participants, or if an item is selected, all the participants for the selected particular item.
+Before cycling round to the first item it turn off filtering altogether, so as to show the full list of items.

 ### Add (<u>&#xF0419;</u>)

-Adds a new item to the bill and selects it so you can edit the description, amount and assignment to participants.
+Adds a new item to the bill before the currently selected item and selects the newly added item so you can edit the description, amount and assignment to participants.

 ### Delete (<u>&#xF0A7A;</u>)